Food Health Social Issues

 Genetically Engineered Soy

-In 2018, 94% of the soybeans in the US were genetically engineered.
-Most genetically engineered soy has been directly sprayed with glyphosate and other herbicides, some of which are carcinogenic.
-Glyphosate has made recent news for being the subject of more than 10,000 cancer lawsuits.
+In 2024, 96% of the soybeans in the U.S. were genetically engineered.
+Most genetically engineered soy has been directly sprayed with glyphosate and other herbicides, some of which are probably carcinogenic.
+Glyphosate has made news recently as the subject of a staggering number of cancer lawsuits — Bayer/Monsanto has faced over 192,000 total claims since litigation began, and despite settling approximately 100,000 of them for roughly $11 billion, the company still faces around 65,000 active lawsuits.
 Choose organic or non-GMO certified soy to steer clear.

 Deforestation

-Voracious global consumption of soy is a leading force behind destruction of the tropical rain forests.
+Voracious global consumption of soy is a leading driver of the destruction of tropical rainforests.
 Monocrops often drive small-scale family farmers out of business.
 And soy is one of the biggest monocrops on the planet.
 But where is all this soy going?
 The vast majority isn’t turning into edamame, tofu, tempeh, or miso.
 It’s not even turning into soy burgers or soy milk.

 salted edamame soybeans in bowl